Muhammad-Rehan-Farooq/Air-Quality-Assessment-Tool/README.md

 ### _1. In the project directory:_

-Open Terminal run `npm install`_

-To install the project dependencies.
+Open Terminal and run `npm install` to install the project dependencies.

 ### _2. then run `npm start`_